 Cooking Matters at the Store for Adults is a guided grocery store tour that teaches low-income adults how to get the most nutrition for their food dollars.
 During the 1.5 hour tour, participants are empowered with four key food skills:

 4. Identifying three ways to purchase produce

 Take the stress out of mealtime with FEAST.
 Parents of very young children can learn how to manage picky eaters and mealtime tantrums while promoting positive eating habits.

 Managing Food Resources

 Would you like to volunteer or participate in the Parent Advisory Committee?
-We will be asking parents and students to help us develop new programs and improve the ones that we have.
+PAC members help support healthy food access and habits in the homes of Dearborn School families and students by developing new programs and improving the ones that we have.
 If you care about providing healthy food for kids and families, and have time to volunteer, you can inquire about the PAC.

-If you or your student are interested in participating in any of the BFF activities listed here, contact "Fritz" (Elizabeth Fritz-Cottle) at firstname.lastname@example.org for more information.
+If you or your student are interested in participating in any of the BFF activities listed here and have questions, contact "Fritz" (Elizabeth Fritz-Cottle) at email@example.com for more information.

 Learn at Home

 Are you curious about the amount of sugar in your favorite drinks?
 Or how whole grains behave differently in our bodies?
 Try one of these activities at home with what you can find in the pantry (English and Spanish).